Exodiel/craco-vitest/README.md

-# Craco Vitest Template JS
+# Craco Vitest Template TS

 ## What this template does